rmesch/Bitmaps2Video-for-Media-Foundation/README.md

 Delphi-Versions:

 Developed under Delphi 11.3.
 Should work with 10.3 and up, probably with some earlier versions, too.
-Managed records, inline variables, anonymous procedures, interposer classes and TWicImage need to be available.
+Records with methods, anonymous procedures, interposer classes and TWicImage need to be available.

 Runtime Requirement: